Best Keyboard Piano

 The keyboard action is similar to what you can expect from a high-end Yamaha stage piano and has a great feel.
 It uses natural wood graded touch, so the feel and touch are almost identical to an acoustic piano.

-The sound on this piano keyboard is very realistic, although there are no built-in speakers, so you will need your own set-up.
+The sound on this best keyboard piano is very realistic, although there are no built-in speakers, so you will need your own set-up.

 Overall, it’s am upgrade from Yamaha’s very popular CP-40 stage piano, and excels in almost every regard.